tamatamvan/tamvan-express-graphql/README.md

 npm install

-npm run dev `# running the server for development`
+npm run dev # running the server for development

-`#or`
+#or

-npm start `# running the server for production`
+npm start # running the server for production
 ```
-If you want to use environment variable just edit the `.env.template` file and fill it with your environment variable.
+Then, you can access the GraphiQL at `http://localhost:3000/`

 ## The MIT License
 Copyright 2017 - Septian A Tama (tamatamvan)